Stadion, Malmö: Structure and facilities

 There are 24 vending stands in the corridor area behind the stands, with a selection of snacks, light meals, and beverages.
-Other facilities include exhibition space, 330 toilets for men, 120 for women, and six for the disabled.
+Other facilities include exhibition space, 330 toilets for men, 120 for women, and six for the physically challenged.
 Pre-match and half-time activities take place behind the terracing of the Northern Stand.
 This area is called Ståplatstorget ("The terracing square"), and includes eight vending stands and MFF Support's supporter centre.
 At the supporter centre, fans can buy souvenirs, and tickets to away matches.
 The square also contains publicly accessible benches and tables.
 Access between the areas of the stadium was limited by a system of security gates until the end of the 2011 season, when Malmö FF announced that supporters would be able to roam the stadium freely, except for the areas occupied by away supporters.
 This was done to create a more free and friendly atmosphere, and to encourage fans to arrive earlier for matches.
 To further motivate spectators to come early, pre-match activities are often held at Ståplatstorget.

 The lower tier of the Southern Stand is reserved for away supporters, with most of the stand being seated.
 The western part of the stand, however, is converted into terracing for domestic league games.
 The area reserved for away supporters varies from game to game depending on how many away fans are expected: the allocation's size is altered by restricting access to and from the area with large safety nets, which are laid across the seating and supervised by stewards.
 The away section is small for most Allsvenskan matches, with the most notable exceptions being matches against Helsingborgs IF, AIK, Djurgårdens IF, and IFK Göteborg.
 These matches tend to draw larger away attendances, and the away area is therefore accordingly expanded across the entire lower tier of the Southern Stand.

 In tribute to former manager Roy Hodgson and his successful time at Malmö, the club's fans have unofficially named the upper corner of the Eastern Stand closest to the Northern Stand "Roy's Hörna" (Roy's Corner).
 The corresponding corner of the Western Stand on the other side of the Northern Stand is named "Bob's Hörna" (Bob's Corner) in tribute to Bob Houghton.
 These sections are known as "Sjungande sittplats" (Singing seating) since the two sections are fitted with seats but where the majority of the spectators are standing fans that sings in correlation with the fans on the terracing at the Northern Stand between the two sections.
 Both Hodgson and Houghton had successful managerial careers at Malmö FF, they both won multiple league and cup titles while at the club.